Dynamo Maths: A Teacher's Guide to DyscalculiaDynamo Maths: A Teacher's Guide to Dyscalculia: classroom practice and examples for teachers

 What Is Dynamo Maths?

-The NumberSenseMMR framework guides the programme.
-It breaks down maths learning into Meaning, Magnitude, and Relationship.
 Meaning links symbols to number names and counting.
 Magnitude covers number size understanding (Wright et al., 2012).
 Relationship focuses on using facts and place value for calculations (Gray & Tall, 1994).

 Key Takeaways

 1. Dynamo Maths offers a robust, dual-pronged approach essential for identifying and addressing dyscalculia early.
-This framework combines standardised online assessment with structured intervention, crucial for learners struggling with fundamental number sense, as early identification is paramount for effective support in mathematical learning difficulties (Butterworth, 2005).
+This framework combines standardised online assessment with structured intervention, important for learners struggling with fundamental number sense, as early identification is paramount for effective support in mathematical learning difficulties (Butterworth, 2005).
 The objective assessment data can also provide vital evidence for Education, Health and Care Plan (EHCP) applications, streamlining support pathways.

 2. The structured, multi-stage intervention model of Dynamo Maths directly addresses the specific learning needs of learners with dyscalculia.
 By employing a three-stage model delivered by teaching assistants, the programme provides targeted support for developing number sense and numerical relationships, which is particularly beneficial for learners with poor working memory who struggle with abstract concepts (Gathercole & Baddeley, 1993).
 Consistent, short sessions are key to embedding these foundational skills.